Climbing the Empire State Building

 Empire State Building architecture and design

-Inside, you can also see the 'Dare to Dream' exhibition dedicated to the construction of the Empire State Building and tell the stories of its builders, through architectural plans, drawings, and photographs.
-You will also find an exhibition dedicated to explaining the sustainable energy use of the building.
+Inside, you will also see the 'Dare to Dream' exhibition dedicated to the construction of the Empire State Building and the stories of its builders, through architectural plans, drawings, and photographs.
+You will also find an exhibition dedicated to explaining the building's sustainable energy use.

 A bit of its history